 Skin Cancer Screening

-To find out about free skin cancer screenings that may be offered in your area, visit the American Academy of Dermatology.
+If you live outside the Tucson area, find out about free skin cancer screenings that may be offered in your area at the American Academy of Dermatology.

 Please check out this 12-minute video, "Skin Cancer: Learn to Spot it Early," a collaborative effort of the University of Arizona Cancer Center Skin Cancer Institute, the College of Nursing and the Learning Technologies Center's Media Services unit.
 In a study done on the effectiveness of the video, participants who watched it had highly significant increases in self-reported melanoma awareness and skin self-examination: "An Internet-Delivered Video Intervention for Skin Self-examination by Patients With Melanoma." sse_article.pdf